sethubolt7/NATASHA_VAPC-1/README.md

 ### 🔍 Upcoming Enhancement

-I’m transitioning the voice input logic to use **LLM (Large Language Model)**-based tokenization.
+The current voice input logic already understands the user’s intent from their sentence.
+However, I’m transitioning to **LLM (Large Language Model)**-based tokenization to **significantly enhance** this capability.
-- Users can speak **naturally**, without needing to remember specific command phrases.
+- Users will be able to speak **more naturally**, with an even **broader range of expressions** supported.
-- The assistant will understand **intent** and map it to the correct action, improving accessibility and user experience.
+- The assistant will better understand **context and intent**, allowing for more accurate and seamless interactions.

 ---